ahmetaa/zemberek-nlp/morphology/README.md

     gugıllamak
     Hepsiburada

-Dictionary rules are explained here: // TODO //
+Dictionary rules are explained [here](https://github.com/ahmetaa/zemberek-nlp/wiki/Text-Dictionary-Rules)

 For adding this dictionary, builder mechanism is used for instantiation: